atreyasha/spp-explainability/docs/develop.md

         this can be changed or understood to keep consistency (ie. keep everything to List)

-4. Documentation
+4. Documentation and clean-code

+    1.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`

-    1.  read paper again to get some familiarity with terms and algorithms
+    2.  read paper again to get some familiarity with terms and algorithms

-    2.  find better naming for mimic/oracle models which is based on research terminology
+    3.  find better naming for mimic/oracle models which is based on research terminology

-    3. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    4. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    4.  consider renaming `soft_patterns_pp` to more elegant name without special symbols such as `spp` or better -\> be useful to think of this before registering topic
+    5.  consider renaming `soft_patterns_pp` to more elegant name without special symbols such as `spp` or better -\> be useful to think of this before registering topic

-    5.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length
+    6.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length

-    6.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    7.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    7.  add information on best model downloads and preparation
+    8.  add information on best model downloads and preparation

-    8.  add pydocstrings to all functions and improve argparse documentation
+    9.  add pydocstrings to all functions and improve argparse documentation

-    9.  provide description of data structures (eg. data, labels) required for training processes
+    10. provide description of data structures (eg. data, labels) required for training processes

-    10. test download and all other scripts to ensure they work
+    11. test download and all other scripts to ensure they work

 ## Notes